-The Mandalorian Season 2 finale just dropped, and Din Djarin and Grogu’s stories are far from over.
+It’s been nearly a year since The Mandalorian Season 2 wrapped, but Din Djarin and Grogu’s stories are far from over.
 At the Disney Investor Day presentation on Dec.
-10, Lucasfilm head Kathleen Kennedy officially announced that there will be a Mandalorian Season 3.
-This verifies a Nov.
+10, 2020, Lucasfilm head Kathleen Kennedy officially announced that The Mandalorian will return for Season 3.
+This verified a Nov.
 5 Deadline report that showrunner Jon Favreau and his team have “been in pre-production for months” on the new season.

-Kennedy also confirmed two Mandalorian spin-offs that will tie into the main show: Ahsoka and Rangers of the Republic.
-"Set within the timeline of The Mandalorian, these interconnected shows, along with future stories, will excite new audiences and embrace our most passionate fans and will culminate in a climactic story event,” Kennedy said.
-Coupled with the recent Boba Fett spin-off news, it's clear that Disney is heavily investing in The Mandalorian’s future, so here’s everything to know about Season 3 and what lies beyond.
-Madalorian Season 2 spoilers ahead.
+Kennedy also confirmed that at least two Mandalorian spinoffs are in development: Ahsoka, starring Rosario Dawson, and The Book of Boba Fett, starring Temuera Morrison as the titular bounty hunter.
+(Kennedy initially announced a third spinoff, Rangers of the Republic, but that series has been shelved following Gino Carano’s firing.)
+“Set within the timeline of The Mandalorian, these interconnected shows, along with future stories, will excite new audiences and embrace our most passionate fans and will culminate in a climactic story event,” Kennedy said.
+It’s clear that Disney is heavily investing in The Mandalorian’s future, so here’s everything to know about Season 3 and what lies beyond.

 The Mandalorian Season 3 Cast

-The Mandalorian also tends to bring back characters, so fans can only hope that Boba Fett (Temuera Morrison), Fennec Shand (Ming-Na Wen), Cobb Vanth (Timothy Olyphant), and Bo-Katan (Katee Sackhoff) return to team up with Din again.
+The Mandalorian also tends to bring back characters, so fans can only hope that minor figures like Fennec Shand (Ming-Na Wen), Cobb Vanth (Timothy Olyphant), and Bo-Katan (Katee Sackhoff) will return to team up with Din.
 Bo-Katan, in particular, is still on the hunt for Moff Gideon’s Darksaber, so she’ll likely show up again as long as he still has it.

 The Mandalorian Season 3 Trailer